dirkneuhaeuser/contrastive-learning-of-object-representations/README.md

 ```

 Further arguments, like the size of the encoder or for an augmentation pipeline, use the flag `-h` for help.
-Afterwards, we freezed the weights from the encoder and the slot-attention-module and trained a downstream decoder on top of it.
+Afterwards, we froze the weights from the encoder and the slot-attention-module and trained a downstream decoder on top of it.
 The following command will train the decoder upon the checkpoint file from the pretext task:

 ```